Skip to main content

 Important benefits include:

-• maintaining visual consistency across interfaces
+• maintaining visual consistency across products

 • simplifying design updates

-• improving collaboration between design and development teams
+• improving collaboration between designers and developers

-• supporting scalable product design
+• supporting scalable design systems

 Conclusion

-Design tokens provide a powerful way to connect design decisions with development implementation.
-By organizing design values into reusable tokens, teams can build products that remain consistent and scalable.
+By organizing design values into reusable tokens, teams can build digital products that remain consistent, scalable, and easier to maintain.